Cheesecake Disaster or Success? Our Experts Weigh in on Cream Cheese vs. Spread

 But surprisingly, you can substitute the cream cheese for sour cream.

-When you think about it, sour cream is made in a similar way to cheese; it is fermented, and of course, it’s still a dairy product.
+When you think about it, sour cream is made similarly to cheese; it is fermented, and of course, it’s still a dairy product.

 Maybe a little creamier, slightly less sweet, and not as heavy as some regular cheesecakes can be.